-The four groups come together at the end of the morning to play a Victorian era parlour game known as "Signalman" (similar to Musical Chairs except students try to find a seat in the train carriage when the train whistle blows).
+The three groups come together at the end of the morning to play a game of Signalman (similar to Musical Chairs except students try to find a seat in the train carriage when the train whistle blows).

-17. Morning tea in the Dining Room
+17. Morning tea